thingbaijam/nz-focmec/README.md

 # nz-focmec
 Characterization of Earthquake Focal Mechanisms in New Zealand

-A documentation is provided in nzfocmec.pdf.
+A short documentation of this repository is available [here](https://github.com/thingbaijam/nz-focmec/blob/main/NZ-focmec.pdf)

 ### If you use the NZ-focmec for your study, please cite the following